abduslsamadch/Count-Down-Timer-Utility/README.md

 Count-Down-Timer-Utility
 ========================

-A utility to implement count down timer
+A utility to implement count down timer.
 Add CountDownTimerUtility.h and CountDownTimerUtility.m to your project.
 Import CountDownTimerUtility.h in your class you want to use count down timer Conform CountDownTimerProtocol